twse/bobsgame-fonts/Pixel Sans.md

 * Solatorobo: Red the Hunter
 * Soma Bringer
 * Sora no Otoshimono Forte: Dreamy Season
-* Space Invaders Extreme – Used in descriptions of each option in the menu.
+* Space Invaders Extreme – Used for option descriptions in the menu.
-* Space Invaders Extreme 2 – Used in descriptions of each option in the menu.
+* Space Invaders Extreme 2 – Used for option descriptions in the menu.
 * Spice and Wolf: My One Year with Holo
 * Steal Princess
 * Suikoden Tierkreis